 If you are only engraving, then you could lose 50% of the power before it could start to affect your manufacturing.

 Check out our post on “How to get a longer Life from your laser tube” for some great tips on getting the best life out of your laser tube.
+Also check out this post on How to Set Your Maximum Laser Cutting Power % in Vendor Settings so that you can protect your tube from accidental misuse.

 Did you enjoy this post?
 Why not check out some of our other posts: